-Our subject matter asks many basic questions.
+Our subject matter asks many basic yet complex questions.
 What is peace?
 What is conflict?
 How can one be encouraged and sustained, and the other mitigated or avoided?
 Students are exposed to a rich and contentious literature on the nature of peace and justice, which informs discussions in many other traditions as well.
-Questions of central interest to the field concern the material and psychological determinants of aggression, the role of families and other institutions in producing aggressive or peaceful societies, the origins of social inequality, techniques of representing others, and the role of such representations in the building of communities.
-We also ask questions about the role of religious identity in forming the social conscience, when wars are just or unjust, the causes of war, the legitimacy or efficacy of international norms of conduct, and the effectiveness of various techniques of resolving conflict in different settings.
+Questions of central interest to the field concern the material and psychological determinants of aggression, the role of families and other institutions in producing aggressive or peaceful societies, the origins of social inequality, techniques and implications of representing others, and the role of such factors in the building of communities.
+We also explore issues including the role of religious identity in forming the social conscience, when wars are just or unjust and what causes them, the efficacy of international norms of conduct, relationships between conflict and social structures, how nonviolence is practiced in social movements, and the effectiveness of various techniques of resolving conflict in different settings.

-Such questions draw on a wide range of existing disciplines including Psychology, Philosophy, Theology, History, Political Science, Sociology, Anthropology, Literature, and Linguistics.
-Equally essential is that the field requires an active collaboration and dialogue between all these elements.
-The goal is not just to combine existing scholarship, but to form a useful synthesis of such material with an eye to improving the world around us.
+Such questions draw upon a wide range of existing disciplines including Psychology, Philosophy, Theology, History, Political Science, Sociology, Anthropology, Literature, and Linguistics.
+Equally essential is that the field requires an active collaboration and dialogue between all of these elements.
+The goal is not just to combine existing scholarship, but to form a useful synthesis of such material with an eye toward improving the world around us.

 INTEGRATED WRITING IN THE JUPS MAJOR